vtex/faststore/README.md

 1. [`store-ui`](https://storeui.netlify.app/): A performant ecommerce ready component library
 2. `store-sdk`: An sdk for ecommerce to solve your basic ecommerce needs, like cart, pixel managment, session etc.

 These packages have bidings to popular frameworks, like Gatsby.
-These bindings are listed in this monorepo and help you create stores with Multiregion, Internationalization etc
+These bindings are listed in this monorepo and help you create stores with Multiregion, Internationalization etc.
+We want to support other frameworks, like Next.JS and Create React App in the future

 ## Why Jamstack?